mclancy96/recipe_object_practice/README.md

-Yes!
-I can give you the README.md file formatted so you can copy-paste it directly, or I can generate a downloadable file for you.
-Since I can’t create a literal download button here, the best next step is for me to give you the file contents exactly as-is, and you can save it as README.md locally.

-⸻

-📄 README.md — Copy this into your file

 # 🍽️ Recipe Library — JavaScript Practice

 Welcome to the **Recipe Library Practice Project**!
 In this project, you'll work with a collection of **cuisines**, **recipes**, and their details (like ingredients and steps).
 Your goal is to practice working with **nested objects and arrays** in JavaScript.